 Respect The Rules

 I was itching to take photos, but out of respect I did not.
-It would be easy for me at this point to use stock photos to show you, there are plenty of images out there on the internet.
+It would be easy for me at this point to use stock photos to show you the bones inside.
+However, there are plenty of images out there on the internet for your browsing needs.

 If you do visit sites like this and are told to respect rules, please do.